UWE Bristol staff stories - Matthew

 "I joined UWE Bristol as a member of staff in November 2016, when I took up the role of Room Management Co-ordinator, before moving over to the Community Liaison team in September 2018.
 Within my current role, I have the opportunity to work with and help support local residences and educate students around issues relating to anti-social behaviour whilst living within the community.
 This also means that I work closely with our Head of Security and Campus Police Officer.
 This role is both challenging and very rewarding.

-"In addition to my full time role, I am also the UNISON LGBT Officer for UWE Bristol and work closely with LGBT+ communities within the University and beyond.
+"In addition to my full time role, I am also the UNISON Welfare Officer for UWE Bristol and work closely with LGBT+ communities within the University and beyond.
 I also offer support for young people exploring their identity as LGBT+ in the capacity of a role model and trainer.

 "In my personal time, I enjoy a range of activities including cycling, going to the Centre for Sport and learning to box.